 - Advocate for professional mental health support and encourage your loved one to seek therapy.

-- Collaborate with professionals to learn how to provide effective support at home.
+- Collaborate with professionals to learn how to provide adequate support at home.

 12. Address Family Dynamics